adaltas/node-nikita/packages/core/src/actions/fs/remove.coffee.md

 * `err`
   Error object if any.
 * `status`
-  Value is "true" if files were removed.
+  Value is `true` if files were removed.

 ## Implementation details